sansvoicedotmp3/FinalProjectPL/README.md

 - Where applicable, leveraging writing functions that either work with the base class (ad-hoc polymorphism isn't really a thing in Python, sadly)
 - Using custom data types (Move, Type) to make designing everything smoother and easier to follow
 - Being (relatively) easy to expand with new generations or functionality; it should be pretty easy to allow for more knobs and dials on the user's end for things like level and EVs/IVs

+The current form is more of a proof-of-concept, although the structure of the classes would allow for expansion of the move/pokemon roster (maybe using JSON, which shouldn't be hard)

+This is more or less just a basic object-oriented design example